Nicolivain/online-sequential-optimization/README.md

 - Bandits: SREG, SBEG
 - ADAM variant: Adam, Projected Adam, AdaMax, Adam Temporal, Adamax Temporal

+## Getting Started
+The MNIST data set can be downloaded from http://yann.lecun.com/exdb/mnist/
+The notebook main.ipynb contains a sandbox for all the implemented algorithm for the user to experiment with the hyperparameters and compare respective performances.
+All the algorithms are benchmarked in a binary classification problem, tuning a linear SVM for model.

 ## Contributors
 Lise Le Bodec, Paul Liautaud, Nicolas Olivain